batikim09/LIVE_SER/README.md

 The model predicts two tasks: arousal and valence.
 Each task has 3 classes (low, neutral, and high).
 So we specify -tasks as "arousal:3,valence:3".

+Note that gain normalisation is crucial to the performance.
+Details can be found in ./scripts/decode_file.sh

 ## 5. References <a id="5--references"/>